-The field erected cooling towers are typically specified with very high thermal duties demanding water flow rates ranging from 10000 to 350000 GPM.
-These are generally manufactured and/or assembled at jobsite making use of framed structures.
+The field erected cooling towers are typically specified with very high thermal duties demanding water flow rates ranging from 10,000 to 350,000 GPM.
+These are generally manufactured and/or assembled at jobsites making use of framed structures.

 The field-erected towers are generally used in most industrial and utility applications such as power plants, petroleum refineries, petrochemical plants, natural gas processing plants, food processing plants, semi-conductor plants, and other industrial facilities.
-To give an example, the circulation rate of cooling water in a typical 700 MW coal-fired power plant with a cooling tower amounts to about 71,600 cubic meters an hour (315,000 U.S. gallons per minute) and the circulating water requires a supply water make-up rate of perhaps 5 percent (i.e., 3,600 cubic meters an hour).
-A typical large refinery processing 40,000 metric tonnes of crude oil per day (300,000 barrels per day) circulates about 80,000 cubic meters of water per hour through its cooling tower system.
+To give an example, the circulation rate of a cooling water in a typical 700 MW coal-fired power plant amounts to about 71,600 cubic meters an hour (315,000 U.S. gallons per minute) and the circulating water requires a water supply make-up rate of perhaps 5 percent (i.e., 3,600 cubic meters an hour).
+A typical large refinery processing 40,000 metric tons of crude oil per day (300,000 barrels per day) circulates about 80,000 cubic meters of water per hour through its cooling tower system.

-Many a times, towers are constructed so that they can be ganged together to achieve the desired capacity.
+Frequently, towers are constructed so that they can be grouped together to achieve the desired capacity.
 Thus many cooling towers are assemblies of two or more individual cooling towers or cells.
-Such cooling towers are referred to by the number of cells they have e.g. a five cell cooling tower.
-Multiple cell towers can be linear, square or round depending upon the shape of the individual cells and whether the air inlets are located on the sides or bottoms of cells.
+Such cooling towers are referred to by the number of cells they have; e.g. a five-cell cooling tower.
+Multiple cell towers can be linear, square or round depending upon the shape of the individual cells, and whether the air inlets are located on the sides or bottoms of cells.